hungdche/2D-Localization/README.md

 ## Prerequisites

-1. CMake
-2. SDL2 Version at least 2.0.20
-3. Emscripten (Optional)
+Make sure to have installed SDL2 Version at least 2.0.20.
+Visit https://wiki.libsdl.org/SDL2/Installation for installation instruction.
+It is recommded that you install from source instead of `libsdl2-dev` from `apt`, since SDL version on apt is 2.0.10.

 ## Installation